Perspective | Velcro-style closures used to be only on clothes. What are they doing on dog food?

 And forget closing the bag if a bit of crud gets stuck in there.
 Many is the time I’ve dropped to my knees on the kitchen floor and raised my hands to curse an uncaring god.

 This fancy new closure is more forgiving.
-It entered the market a few years ago and has been spreading ever since.
+It entered the market several years ago and has been spreading ever since.

 “It is a little more expensive, but consumers are willing to pay more for the convenience, particularly when it comes to food,” said Alison Keane, president and CEO of the Annapolis-based Flexible Packaging Association.

 A French company called Aplix pioneered the technology with a product it calls Easylock.
-Aplix split off from Velcro when the original hook and loop patent expired.
+Aplix split off from Velcro when the original hook-and-loop patent expired.
 Aplix manufactures its Easylock closures at two factories in Charlotte

 “About 13 to 15 years ago, a company in Europe came to us and said, ‘We really need a closure for our tobacco pouch,’ ” said Quresh Sachee, vice president of global sales and marketing at Aplix in Charlotte.

-The tobacco company couldn’t use hook and loop because it was concerned bits of fabric fuzz would fall into the product, Sachee said.
+The tobacco company couldn’t use hook-and-loop technology because it was concerned bits of fabric fuzz would fall into the product, Sachee said.
 So Aplix created a hook-to-hook closure.
 The two sides are the same.
 They resemble tiny mushrooms, the domed tops of which lock with each other when pressure is applied.
 Easylock was born.
 It’s on the Bob’s Red Mill Flour in my cupboard.

 Velcro makes a similar product it calls Press-Lok.
 That’s what I found on my dog Archie’s bag of Hill’s Prescription Diet dog food.

-Just as it took years for de Mestral to perfect his invention — making the loop side was easy; it was the hook side that was difficult — so it took a while to mass produce the hook-to-hook system.
+Just as it took years for de Mestral to perfect his invention — making the loop side was easy; it was the hook side that was difficult — so it took a while to mass-produce the hook-to-hook system.

 “The durometer cannot be too hard,” Sachee said, referring to a device that measures a material’s hardness.
 “Otherwise, the hooks may not click [together].
 And it can’t be too soft or the hooks won’t function.”